 You can complain directly to both rideshare companies on the web, by phone, or through their apps.
 All service animal users whom are denied rides should report the driver to the respective company to ensure accountability.
 Don’t let a driver get away with it; reporting denials benefits yourself and other riders.

 To register complaints with Uber, use their online complaint form or, for critical safety concerns, call 800–285–9481.
 If you prefer to use the Uber app, press the menu button in the upper left corner of the screen, then choose “help,” then choose “accessibility,” then choose “I want to report a service animal issue.”
 You can then fill out and submit your complaint on the resulting form.

-To register complaints with Lyft, use their online complaint form, or call their dedicated service animal hotline at 844–250–3174.
+To register complaints with Lyft, use their online complaint form, or call their dedicated service animal hotline at 877-452-4866 (note: this number has changed).
 If you prefer to use the Lyft app, press the menu button in the upper left corner of the screen, then choose help, then choose “help center,” then choose “service animal policy,” then choose “report a service animal problem,” then choose “contact support,” then, if you are using iOS, press the “open in Safari” button in the lower right corner of the screen.
 You can then fill out and submit your complaint on the resulting form.

 Help the driver know it is not a pet

 Disclosing that you have a service animal is never a condition of getting a ride.
 However, because of the large number of non-disabled riders with pets and pets dressed in fake service animal accessories, you may find it more practical to proactively alert the driver that you have a service animal.
 Some drivers are canceling rides before they know whether or not a dog is a service animal.
 Contacting the driver a couple of minutes before your driver arrives may help clear up any uncertainty.
 Presently, both Uber and Lyft offer options to contact your driver by text or by voice calling, either of which will help ensure that the driver is aware that you have a service animal.